 If you’ve read some of my earlier posts, you’ll know that I grew up on a farm in rural north-east Scarborough, Ontario, where there were comfortable and predictable rhythms to the seasons.
 Part of that rhythm meant that the warm months were very busy, and we children were expected to find ways to entertain ourselves.

 One day in late summer, when my father and grandfather were busy in the fields with the harvesting, my mother’s friend, Anna, came to our place so they could can peaches together.
 Peach canning is a long, sticky, steamy process, not helped at all by having small children in the house, and between the two of them, there were seven.

 I was the oldest, about ten, as I recall, and I was expected to lead the tribe outdoors to play.
 The younger ones headed to a small swing set and the sandbox.
 In the shade of a huge old walnut tree my cousin Louise, my sister Linda, and I played with dress-up clothes.
 We had some pretty good ones; ball gowns and long, full party dresses that my mother had scored at a rummage sale.
 Although we knew better, we ran to the kitchen door several times, pleading with our mothers to come outside to admire our outfits.
 Naturally, they couldn’t/wouldn’t leave their peaches, and we were sent back outside and told to amuse ourselves.

-We took turns sitting on the swing and lying down behind taking turns to see the effect, and we thought it was hilarious.
+We took turns sitting on the swing and lying down behind so that one of us was free see the effect, and we thought it was hilarious.
 Naturally, we wanted to share the fun with our mothers, but they were uncooperative and refused to come out.
 Disappointed, we put our heads together to make a plan, and this is where things turned a little dicey.